kayecardenascassandra-netizen/data-science-portfolio/README.md

 # 💼 Cassandra Kaye A. Cardenas — Data Science Portfolio

 Welcome to my Data Science Portfolio!
-I’m a graduate of Bachelor of Science in Information System with a strong foundation in programming, databases, and machine learning.
-This portfolio showcases my skills in data analysis, Python, and end-to-end projects built during my learning journey.
+I’m a BS Information System graduate currently expanding my skills in data science.
+With academic experience in programming and data analysis, I’m now building real-world projects in Python, visualization, and beginner machine learning to deepen my understanding.

 ---